architdate/drivedl/README.md

 Adding an argument `--skip` to your command will skip existing files and not redownload them.
 - By default the behaviour is to download everything without skipping.

+## File Abuse

+Adding an argument `--abuse` allows for downloading files which have been marked as "abused" from google.
+This acknowledges that you will download a file which google has marked that it could be malware or spam.
+An example error can be found on [this](https://github.com/prasmussen/gdrive/issues/182).

 ## Assigning extra processes:

 Adding an argument `--proc` followed by an integer of processes to assign the application will spawn the specified processes to do the download.
 Default process count is 5 processes